 “The greatest threat to our planet is the belief that someone else will save it.” – Robert Swann.

-In our day-to-day lives, living sustainably consists of being cautious and conscious of what we consume, buy, use, how we commute, and our habits in general.
-To live more sustainably, the key is to remember that it’s the little things that make a difference.
+In our day-to-day lives, living sustainably consists of being conscious of what we consume, buy, use, how we commute, and our habits in general.
+To live more sustainably, the key is to learn how to reduce our carbon footprint.
+Our carbon footprint is the total greenhouse emissions, including carbon dioxide and methane, that we produce as individuals.
+By working to lower our carbon emissions individually, we can help prevent global warming and climate change.
 So, here are some day-to-day tips on how to reduce your carbon footprint.
-These are 8 simple ways to help lower our impact without breaking the bank.
+These are some simple ways to help lessen our impact without costing the earth.

 How to Reduce Carbon Footprint